 - Tell students that they will be using candy to figure out multiplication problems today.

-- Discuss the example on the Candy maths Recording Sheet worksheet.
+- Discuss the example in the grid.

 Guided practise(10 minutes)